The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The two remaining lines, not connected to the suction pump, are connected to a pressure transmitter, to monitor the dry volume pressure.

 \lvlthreesection{Construction and installation}

 The humidity monitoring system was designed, built, and tested at INFN Trieste.
-It was then shipped to KEK and installed in a rack in the \gls{e-hut}.
-Six copper pipes were routed from the VXD dry volumes to the \gls{e-hut}, and connected to the monitoring system.
-Four pipes were connected to the humidity sniffers, to monitor the dew point.
-Two pipes were used to measure the pressure inside the dry volume.
-The readout electronics, integrated in the system, were interfaced to the SVD environmental monitor server via USB connections.
+It was then shipped to KEK and installed in a rack in the electronics hut (\gls{e-hut}).
+The required pipes were installed between VXD dry volume and the e-hut.
+The readout electronics, integrated in the system, was interfaced to the SVD environmental monitor server via USB connections.
 The system was fully tested and commissioned before the beginning of the physics run.

 The system was originally equipped with miniature dew point transmitters Vaisala DMT143~\citeCompany{ref:vaisala}.
-This device is able to measure the dew point in the range between $-80$ and $+20^{\circ}$~C with an accuracy in air and nitrogen of $\pm2^{\circ}$~C; we expected a dew point of about $-60$ to $-70^{\circ}$~C. The level of humidity turned out to be lower, with dew point below $-80^{\circ}$~C. As a consequence, after a few months of operation the sensors went into frequent self-calibration state with error conditions.
-We substituted them with miniature dew point transmitters Vaisala DMT152~\citeCompany{ref:vaisala}, with measurement range between $-100$ and $0^{\circ}$~C and the same accuracy.
+This device is able to measure the dew point in the range \qtyrange[retain-explicit-plus]{-80}{+20}{\degreeCelsius} with an accuracy in air and nitrogen of $\pm \qty{2}{\degreeCelsius}$; it was well matched to the expected a dew point of about \qtyrange{-60}{-70}{\degreeCelsius}, but the level of humidity turned out to be lower, with a dew point below \qty{-80}{\degreeCelsius}.
+As a consequence, after a few months of operation the sensors frequently went into a self-calibration state, resulting in error conditions, and were subsequently substituted with miniature dew point transmitters Vaisala DMT152~\citeCompany{ref:vaisala}, with a measurement range \qtyrange[retain-explicit-plus]{-100}{0}{\degreeCelsius} and the same accuracy.
 These sensors need to be re-calibrated every two years.
 Short period re-calibration is performed by a built-in software stored in the sensors internal memory.

 The DMT152 provides both analogue ($4-20$~mA signal) and digital (RS485) readout.
 The most important information, the dew point readings, are sent to both front panel displays and serial-over-USB lines.
 The analog current outputs of the Vaisala sensors are connected to loop-powered seven-segment displays of type Nokeval 302~\citeCompany{ref:nokeval}, located in the front panel.
-Those displays compare the measured values to a programmable range and provides two relay outputs for upper and lower alarms, respectively, whenever the measured value is out of range.
+Those displays compare the measured values to a programmable range and provide two relay outputs for upper and lower alarms, respectively, whenever the measured value is out of range.
 The alarm relays are connected to the VXD hardware interlock system.
-As DMT143/DMT152 digitally communicate via RS485 bus, we chose a 4-ports \acrshort{FTDI} USB-COM485-Plus4 interface to connect the sensors to the readout server via USB interface..
+As DMT143/DMT152 communicate digitally via the RS485 bus, a 4-ports \acrshort{FTDI} USB-COM485-Plus4 interface was used to connect the sensors to the readout server via USB interface.